 If you notice copious amounts of blood in your phlegm, if it lasts for over 3 days, or if you experience other symptoms, like difficulty breathing or wheezing, you should see a doctor or lung specialist for assessment possible treatment.

-What causes blood in phlegm?
+Why is there blood in my phlegm?

 1. Persistent coughing